Alexander Dennis Enviro 200

 134 is seen below on 18th October 2013:

 The vehicles were eventually given Vodafone wraps during 2014.

 Following the renewal of the Vodafone contract, 131-4 were displaced by new Optare Solo SRs 191-4 in week commencing 9th January 2017.
 131/4 were returned to dealer white in January and 132/3 in February, 131-3 transferred to Reading, 131-2 gaining 'nineteens' lettering and 133 'Greenwave' lettering, whilst 134 remained in Newbury and gained 'Kennections' lettering, all on base white livery.
 131 entered service in reading on 27th January, 132 on 7th February.
 133 entered service on 17th March following an increase to the Greenwave service with new route 63.
 134 was transferred to Reading at the end of March in exchange for 164, initially operating in plain white before being given 'nineteens' lettering between 4th and 8th April.

-The 'nineteens' branding on 131, 132 and 134 was amended in September 2017 to 'nine-teens' following timetable changes that saw routes 9 and 19 interwork.
+The 'nineteens' branding on 131 and 132 was amended by 26th August 2017, and 134 by 29th August 2017, to 'nine-teens' following timetable changes that saw routes 9 and 19 interwork.
 133 reverted to being plain white as a spare following the entry into service of Optare Solo 182, and the other three following service changes from 19th February 2018.

 A further four Enviro 200s were ordered in 2014, this time normal 10.8m versions for the Loddon Bridge Park & Ride service, entering service in September 2014.
 Numbered 651-4, 651-3 arrived in dealer white and received basic lettering for the 500, and 654 in generic silver.